Zero force member

 In the field of engineering mechanics, a zero force member is a member (a single truss segment) in a truss which, given a specific load, is at rest: neither in tension, nor in compression.

 Description

-In a truss, a zero force member is often found at pins (any connections within the truss) where no external load is applied, and three or fewer truss members meet.
-Identification of basic zero force members can be accomplished by analyzing the forces acting on an individual pin in a physical system.
+In a truss, a zero-force member is often found at pins (any connections within the truss) where no external load is applied, and three or fewer truss members meet.
+Basic zero-force members can be identified by analyzing the forces acting on an individual pin in a physical system.

-If the pin has an external force or moment applied to it, then all of the members attached to that pin are not zero force members unless the external force acts in a manner that fulfills one of the rules below:
+If the pin has an external force or moment applied to it, then all of the members attached to that pin are not zero-force members unless the external force acts in a manner that fulfills one of the rules: